donsez/bd/postgres/README.md

 ```
 ### JSON export

-Export the table TURING_AWARD into a CSV file.
+Export the table TURING_AWARD into a JSON file.

 ```sql
 \t